Skadic/MinimalistBlockTrees/README.md

 Details of the implementation follow the experimental studies conducted in Reyes' MSc. thesis available [here](https://users.dcc.uchile.cl/~gnavarro/mem/algoritmos/tesisManuel.pdf).

+This fork is a refactor of the original code, with more documentation, altered variable/function naming and support for faster substring queries on uncompressed and compressed block trees.
+The bitmap-optimized block tree does not support substring queries at this point.

 ## Installation Guide

 First clone the repo: